ahmetoozcan/url-and-visual-based-phishing-website-detector/README.md

 ## TODO
 - The app is only a prototype to showcase the models, a Chromium extension is on the roadmap.
 - The performance of text-based models should be optimized.
-(The performance of text-based models is mediocre and was collected from a project that aimed to compare different deep learning algorithms under the same circumstances.)
+(The performance of text-based models is mediocre and was collected from a project of mine which aimed to compare different deep learning algorithms under the same circumstances.)
 - Lower the visual CNN model size.